pH7-me/kafka-s3-connect/README.md

 # Kafka Connect Connector for S3

+This project is mirror of a [Confluent's open source project](https://github.com/confluentinc/kafka-connect-storage-cloud).

 *kafka-connect-storage-cloud* is the repository for Confluent's [Kafka Connectors](http://kafka.apache.org/documentation.html#connect) designed to be used to copy data from Kafka into Amazon S3.